rocult/script-template/tools/TOOLS_DARKLUA.md

 ## Usage

-To run darklua, the one command you need to know is: `darklua process src/init.luau dist.luau -c .darklua.json`.
+To run darklua, the one command you need to know is: `darklua process src/init.luau dist.luau -c .meta/.darklua.json`.

 This will:

 - Combine all the files `src/init.luau` requires and bundle them with it
 - Output the file to `dist.luau`
 - Using the configuration defined in `.darklua.json`

 ## Configuration

-You can view their official documentation [here](https://darklua.com/docs/config/).
+You can view their [official documentation here](https://darklua.com/docs/config/).